 This video in Spanish, subtitled in English, is a interview of Renison from 2013 by a talk show host in Mexicali, Mexico.
 Renison talks about his devotion to the Mexican people, his affection for his Mexican “homeland” and his political ambitions in Mexico to serve the Mexican people.
 He also refers to travelling in the US as “going abroad” in the sense of it being a foreign country for him relative to his Mexican homeland.
 (The subtitles in English were produced from a certified translation obtained from a professional translator.)

-To see subtitles in English, click here to watch on Facebook.
+To see subtitles in English, start video, then click on the settings wheel and turn on “captions”.

 On page 29 of this register of candidates for the Mexican Senate lists “John Ray Renison Rosas” as a substitute candidate for the Mexican Senate in the 2012 election in Mexico.
 (If they win office, substitute candidates do play an active role in a parliamentary system, taking the place of the senator when he is not available.)
 A number of references to his political candidacy — often on official Mexican government sites — can be found by googling terms such as “Renison Senador” and “Renison Deputado”.